Hero image for Cursor vs GitHub Copilot 2026: Which AI Code Editor Wins?

 Terminal Integration

 Cursor: Full terminal integration with AI assistance.
-Debug errors, explain commands, generate shell scripts—the terminal is AI-aware.
+Debug errors, explain commands, generate shell scripts.
+The terminal is AI-aware.

 Copilot: Basic terminal suggestions via CLI extension.
 Less integrated than Cursor’s approach.